Wologman/Python_Notes/Tricky Python Structures.md

 'Call me Liam'
 ```

-## Simple Decorators
+## Simple Decorator with out using @ syntax
-So consider this example below, using familiar syntax discussed above.
+To put it most simply.  **Decorators wrap a function, modifying its behavior.** Consider this example below, using familiar syntax discussed above.
 ```python
 def my_decorator(in_func):
     def wrapper():